facundogaragorri/devops_test/Public/README.md

 $ terraform destroy
 ```
 ## OUTPUT URL
 Applying this Terraform configuration returns the load balancer's public URL on the last line of output.
-This URL can be used to view the default nginx homepage.
+This URL can be used to view the default  homepage of the web server